Code-Institute-Submissions/Chilli-Growers/README.md

 ## Scrolling to wrong point in correct section.

 Initially clicking on each navbar link would bring you to the correct section but with the navbar covering part of the heading for the section.
-This was fixed by adding in a banner of equal height to the navbar before each section and having the links on the navbar navigate to each banner.
+This was fixed by increasing the padding to the top of each section.

 ## Images not fitting within their respective containers.